 Avocados are always in my fruit bowl – I think we go through at least 10 of them a week around here between the 4 of us.
 I layer them on top of salads and burrito bowls, mash them up to make guacamole, and blend them into creamy salad dressings.
-It wasn’t until a few weeks ago that I tried using them as tasty little serving dishes themselves.
+It wasn’t until a few weeks ago that I tried using them as tasty little serving dishes themselves, like this Mexican Street Corn.
 Where the heck have I been?

 Apparently, this is a trend that has been happening on the internet for a while now, but admittedly I am late to the game!